Shepherddot/to_rosbag/README.md

 ### oxford robotcar dataset to ros1 bag

-this is a simple package to convert oxford robotcar dataset to ros1 bag.
+this is a simple package to convert oxford robotcar dataset to ros1 bag. maybe it will not be maintained later.

 ### now support
 - [x] three channel omni image